 In simple words, recognition is the process of making the employees aware that their work is much appreciated and valued by the organization.
 Recognition can either be formal or informal.
 Either ways, it sends out a strong positive message to the employees.

 So, here are a few key facts about employee recognition:

 Organizations look towards maximizing growth and profitability through optimal utilization of the knowledge, skills, and expertise of their workforce.
 In fact, employee recognition plays a key role in this.
 Here are the top benefits of employee recognition for the business:

 When the employees feel valued for their work and their contribution towards the success of the business, they are filled with a sense of pride and ownership.
 This makes them work even harder to further drive business growth.

-It also motivates the employees to be more productive ad cost-efficient.
+It also motivates them to be more productive and cost-efficient.
 Hence, employee recognition can impact business growth and profitability.